 A quitclaim deed will transfer the seller’s interest in the property over to the buyer.
 But any problems associated with the property before the quitclaim deed was recorded will still be there.

-What will be cleared by a Quitclaim deed:
+What is cleared by a Quitclaim deed after a foreclosure auction:

 Only certain title defects will be cleared by the quitclaim deed and will be backed up by the court.
 These include: